Leatherback sea turtle: Taxonomy

 Domenico Agostino Vandelli named the species first in 1761 as Testudo coriacea after an animal captured at Ostia and donated to the University of Padua by Pope Clement XIII.
 In 1816, French zoologist Henri Blainville coined the term Dermochelys.
 The leatherback was then reclassified as Dermochelys coriacea.
 In 1843, the zoologist Leopold Fitzinger put the genus in its own family, Dermochelyidae.
 In 1884, the American naturalist Samuel Garman described the species as Sphargis coriacea schlegelii.
 The two were then united in D. coriacea, with each given subspecies status as D. c. coriacea and D. c. schlegelii.
 The subspecies were later labeled invalid synonyms of D. coriacea.

 Both the turtle's common and scientific names come from the leathery texture and appearance of its carapace (Dermochelys coriacea literally translates to "Leathery Skin-turtle").
 Older names include "leathery turtle" and "trunk turtle".
-The common names incorporating "lute" and "luth" compare the seven ridges that run the length of the animal's back to the seven strings on the musical instrument of the same name.
-But probably more accurately derived from the lute's ribbed back which is in the form of a shell.
+The common names incorporating "lute" and "luth" compare the seven ridges that run the length of the animal's back to the seven strings on the musical instrument of the same name, but are more likely derived from the lute's ribbed back which is in the form of a shell.

 Evolution

 Relatives of modern leatherback turtles have existed in relatively the same form since the first true sea turtles evolved over 110 million years ago during the Cretaceous period.
-The dermochelyids are relatives of the family Cheloniidae, which contains the other six extant sea turtle species.
-However, their sister taxon is the extinct family Protostegidae that included other species that did not have a hard carapace.
+The dermochelyids are relatives of the family Cheloniidae, which contains the other six extant sea turtle species, and studies using fossil-calibrated genetic analyses have shown these families to have split approximately 49 to 70 million years ago.
+However, the sister taxon of Dermochelyidae is the extinct family Protostegidae that included other species that did not have a hard carapace.